seanseancooper/SSET/docs/theory_of_signal_semiotics.md

 >In artificial systems, we can observe the *full arc* from reception → understanding → result, enabling reverse-inference of meaning by analyzing outcomes.

-# 🧮 Refined Mathematical Model of Symbolic Communication
+# 🧮 A Refined Mathematical Model of Symbolic Communication

 The **Actor** is crucial to understanding not only whether a symbol was understood, but *how it was used*.
 It completes the communication loop.
 This allows us to model Internal processes (decoding symbols) and External consequences